gamedevware/charon/docs/advanced/commands/data_i18n_import.rst

 Importing Translated Data
 =========================

-Importing translated game data from a specified file.
+Import translated text from a specified file into game data.

 ---------------
  Command